2nd Commando Regiment (Australia): Uniform and equipment

 Following the renaming of the unit, a new badge was chosen to reflect the history and traditions of the Independent Companies that served during the Second World War, by including the distinctive "double diamond" unit colour patch shape in the regimental badge, along with the traditional commando knife.
 The unit's motto is Foras Admonitio, which is Latin for "Without Warning".
 Qualified commandos are awarded the Sherwood green commando beret.
 Distinctive commando parachute wings are worn, depicting a parachute backed by a pair of black drooping wings on a green background.
 The Australian Army stiletto dagger is also worn on ceremonial occasions.
 A garter blue lanyard is worn.

 Several weapons systems are used, including the M4A5, HK417 and KAC SR-25.
 Sidearms include the Browning Hi-Power and HK USP Tactical.
-The HK MP5 submachine gun is used in the counter-terrorist role and is to be replaced by the SIG MCX in .300 Blackout calibre.
+The HK MP5 submachine gun has been replaced by the SIG MCX Rattler short-barreled rifle chambered in .300 Blackout.
 Sniper rifles include the Blaser Tactical 2, Accuracy International AW50F and Barrett M82A1.
 Support weapons include both the FN Minimi Para and FN Maximi, as well as the FN MAG58.
 Direct and indirect fire support weapons used include 66 mm M72 LAWs, 84 mm M3 MAAWS, FGM-148 Javelins, M2-QCB Browning .50 BMG machine guns, Mk 47 Striker grenade launchers, and 81 mm mortars.
-The Long Range Patrol Vehicle will soon be replaced by the Special Operations Vehicle – Commando (SOV-Cdo), based on Supacat's HMT Extenda MK2, 89 of which are currently being acquired (including several of the SOV-Logistics variant).
-The Australian designed Bale Defence Industries lightweight Rough Terrain Vehicle (RTV) is being trialled.
+Vehicles include the Supacat designed High Mobility Transporter – Extenda (HMT-E) previously named the Special Operations Vehicle – Commando (SOV-Cdo).
+The HMT-E based on the MK2 Extenda can be re-configured in four configurations.
+The Australian produced Bale Defence Rough Terrain Vehicle (RTV 2) based on a Can-Am Commander.
+An undisclosed number of Polaris DAGOR vehicles worth A$22 million were ordered in September 2024.
 Watercraft operated include the Zodiac F470 inflatable boat and United States Marine, Inc. 11m Air Drop Rigid Hull Inflatable Boat (ADRHIB).